stephennedd/ElectroCalc/README.md

 **Step 1:** Download this repository in your PC.

+**Step 2:** Open the folder using IDE of choosing.

-**Step 2:** Open the src folder in your terminal.
+**Step 3:** /OR Open the src folder in your terminal.

-**Step 3:** Run the following command in your terminal:
+**Step 4:** Run the following command in your terminal:

-- javac Main.java
+- javac ElectroCalc.java
-- java Main
+- java ElectroCalc

 **Step 4:** Enjoy the project!